 - A desktop or laptop with a camera and a reliable internet connection.

-- Click here to download the Webex app on your device.
-You may also join through your web browser but downloading the app will offer the best experience.
+- Download the WebEx app on your device.
+You may also join through your web browser, but the app offers the best experience.

 - OR A cell phone or tablet with a camera, reliable wi-fi, and the Webex Meetings App